 Our Sustainability and Environmental Strategy sets out the main principles, proposals, and required actions to reduce the environmental impacts of the Services activities and operations.

 This is the third Environmental Strategy published by Mid and West Wales Fire and Rescue Services which will set out our environmental priorities up to the end of March 2025.

-Mid and West Wales Fire and Rescue Service has produced its first Biodiversity Action Plan 2020-2023 to outline what we can do to enhance and encourage biodiversity onto our sites.
-There are a number of Objectives within the document to help the Service work towards our Section 6 duty under the Environment (Wales) Act 2016.
+Mid and West Wales Fire and Rescue Service has produced its first Biodiversity Action Plan 2020-2023 (PDF, 3.56Mb) to outline what we can do to enhance and encourage biodiversity onto our sites.
+There are a number of Objectives within the document to help the Service work towards our Section 6 duty under the Environment (Wales) Act 2016 (PDF, 3.33Mb).

 A Biodiversity Action Plan Working Group has been set up to work towards the objectives over the next 3 years.
 An annual update on progress against these objectives will be included within the Annual Environmental Report along with all environmental projects and performance throughout the year.

 Read our first Biodiversity Action Plan (PDF, 3.56Mb)

 Our vision remains to be a Fire and Rescue Service where the sustainable use of resources and environmental issues are embedded in all our decision-making processes and enhancing the economic, social and environmental well-being of our communities.